dice-roller/documentation/docs/guide/notation/group-rolls.md

 The functionality of them differs slightly when used with roll groups.

 ::: tip
-If you haven't already, we suggest you read [how modifiers work](./modifiers.md) with standard expressions.
+If you haven't already, you should read [how modifiers work](./modifiers.md) with standard expressions before continuing.
 :::

 ::: roller {4d10+5d6}k2 :::